A Preterist Commentary on Revelation 20: Summary and Highlights

 Then in A.D.
 1071,8 one thousand years after the fall of Jerusalem, Satan was released from the Abyss, and the Seljuk Turks took control of Judea making travel dangerous for Christian pilgrims.
 This angered Europeans and in 1095, Europe declared war on Jerusalem and thus began the Crusades—the Battle of Gog and Magog.
 It is interesting that during the thousand years in which Satan was bound, and the saints reigned with Christ, nowhere does it say that Christians would enjoy one thousand years of uninterrupted peace.
-In speaking of the glorious return of the Jews from Babylon, Isaiah predicted:
+Isaiah predicts:

 I will make your battlements of rubies, your gates of sparkling jewels, and all your walls of precious stones.
 All your sons will be taught by the Lord, and great will be your children’s peace.
 In righteousness you will be established: Tyranny will be far from you; and you will have nothing to fear.
 Terror will be far removed; it will not come near you.
 If anyone does attack you, it will not be my doing; whoever attacks you will surrender to you (Isaiah 54:12-15).

-The important thing to note from the above quotation is that although Judea was promised peace, this did not mean that it would never be attacked: “If anyone does attack you, it will not be my doing; whoever attacks you will surrender to you (Isaiah 54:15).”
-In the same way, although Christians may have reigned gloriously in Judea throughout much of the thousand years between the Jewish War and the Crusades, this also does not mean that they would never experience war or face occasional hardship.
+The important thing to note from the above quotation is that although God’s people were promised peace, this did not mean that it would never be attacked: “If anyone does attack you, it will not be my doing; whoever attacks you will surrender to you (Isaiah 54:15).”
+Thus although Christians may have reigned gloriously in Judea throughout much of the thousand years between the Jewish War and the Crusades, this did not mean that they would never experience war or face occasional hardship.

 1And I saw an angel coming down out of heaven, having the key to the Abyss and holding in his hand a great chain.
 2He seized the dragon, that ancient serpent, who is the devil, or Satan, and bound him for a thousand years.
 3He threw him into the Abyss, and locked and sealed it over him, to keep him from deceiving the nations anymore until the thousand years were ended.
 After that, he must be set free for a short time.